 Item # Description Field 1 Green carpet, mounted on wooden base, with white markings (for more instructions, see Playing Field Dimensions and Constructing a Field).
 Goals 2 White wooden made goals (for more instructions, see Goal Dimensions).
 Referee computer (RefBox PC) 1 Computer running Linux or Windows OS in English version.
 During a match both teams will connect to this computer, software to do so will be installed by the RoboCup MSL OC.
 PC Speakers on the RefBox PC 1 For the referee to hear the 7 seconds counter.
 Extra Monitors for the RefBox PC 1 Show the referee client - displays time, score, robot repairs, etc. for the main referee.
+It is much better to use a large screen LCD, just stand beside the Referee table.
 Access point 1 One access point supporting IEEE 802.11a/g/n (5GHz), enterprise level.
-For 802.11a/g/n (5GHz), Miidle Size League needs channel 40 & 44 for competition and practice.
+For 802.11a/g/n (5GHz), Middle Size League needs channel 40 & 44 for competition and practice.
 The access point will stand on the referee table (for more instructions, see Frequently Asked Questions) Network cable 5 Each approximately 5 metres in length.
 Network switch 1 With at least five slots.
 LCDs 2 To connect to the base stations laptops of teams (teams notebooks must be closed during games).
-Referee table 2 Tables for up to four people.
-Referee chairs 4 -

-Team tables 4 Two tables at the left and two tables at the right side of the referee table.
-Team chairs 8 - Power plugs 2 2 kW each.
+Referee & Team tables 3 - Referee &Team chairs 6 - Power plugs 2 2 kW each.
 Multi-outlet power strips 2 With at least nine connections.

-Whistles 10 For the referee (No yellow whistle).
+Whistles 10 For all referees (No yellow whistle).
 Red and yellow cards 1 Preferably plastic.
 Tournament ball 1 Color to be decided by OC, FIFA size 5.
 (Prepared by OC) An arbitrary ball, FIFA size 5.
 (Prepared by LOC) Internet connection besides the field 1 Make the live show via internet, such as YouTube or other website, MSL needs the internet connection besides the filed, opposite of the referee tables.
 At least 50MB/s upload.
 We also need one power plug and one table at this point.